Jean Schodorf: Political career

 From 1989 to 2000, she was on the Board of Education for Unified School District 259 (Wichita School District) and was the board president in 1993, 1997 and 1999.

 She was a Republican member of the Kansas Senate, representing the 25th district in Wichita, from 2001 to 2013.

 In 2010, Schodorf was a candidate for U.S Representative of the 4th district, being vacated by Todd Tiahrt.
 She finished third in the Republican primary to Mike Pompeo, who won the general election.

 In the 2012 Republican primary, Senator Schodorf, and Senate President Stephen Morris and six other state senate moderates were opposed by Governor Sam Brownback, the Kansas Chamber of Commerce and the Koch brothers.
-At the time, Schodorf was the Majority Whip.
-She was defeated August 7, 2012, in her attempt to be re-elected to the Kansas State Senate by Wichita City Council member Michael O'Donnell, 59 percent to 41 percent.
+Although she was the Majority Whip, Schodorf was defeated on August 7, 2012, in her attempt to be re-elected to the Kansas Senate by Wichita City Council member Michael O'Donnell, 59 percent to 41 percent.
 Of those targeted, only Senator Carolyn McGinn won re-election.

 In January 2013, Schodorf changed her party affiliation to Democrat.

 In May 2016 Schodorf, by then a resident of Sedan, Kansas, announced she was running again for the Kansas legislature, this time as a state representative for District 12 in Southeast, Kansas.
-She lost the general election to Republican primary winner Doug Blex.
+She lost the general election to Republican Doug Blex.